Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Cayenne offers slightly better overall protection and takes the lead.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
-Touareg still consumps less fuel, which needs to be taken into consideration.
-No mistake, whatever you decide here, but I'd still go for the Volkswagen.
+From there things take a different direction, with Volkswagen offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
+I believe that, when we take all into account, we have only one winner here - the Volkswagen.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.